FlareXes/Hashnode/clducg7l2000d09l0a0ywe6aw.md

 ### ***Session & Signal***

 Session and Signal are developed by the **Non-Profit** organizations *Oxen Privacy Tech Foundation* and *Signal Technology Foundation* respectively.
-They aim to spread privacy and security around the world not to make profiles.
+They aim to spread privacy and security around the world not to make only profits.
 So, Session and Signal revenue comes from **Donations**.
 There is nothing more to say.

 You may wanna look at Oxen's plan for the Session in future [here](https://oxen.io/roadmap).
 They might launch a premium plan for Session but not any soon.